tedneward/Research/content/languages/paradigms-for-dummies.md

 This is practical if threads are efficient, such as in Mozart.
 The call `Z={LazyAdd 2 3}` delays the addition until the value of `Z` is needed.
 We say that it creates a lazy suspension.
 If another thread executes `Z2={Add Z 4}`, then the suspension will be executed, binding `Z` to 5.
 If the other thread executes `Z2={LazyAdd Z 4}` instead, then two lazy suspensions are created.
 If a third thread needs `Z2`, then both will be executed.

+**Declarative concurrency and multi-core processors**: Decades of research show that parallel programming cannot be completely hidden from the programmer: it is not possible in general to automatically transform an arbitrary program into a parallel program.
+There is no magic bullet.
+The best that we can do is to make parallel programming as easy as possible.
+The programming language and its libraries should help and not hinder the programmer.
+Traditional languages such as Java or C++ are poorly equipped for this because shared-state concurrency is difficult.

+Declarative concurrency is a good paradigm for parallel programming.
+This is because it combines concurrency with the good properties of functional programming.
+Programs are mathematical functions: a correct function stays correct no matter how it is called (which is not true for objects).
+Programs have no race conditions: any part of a correct program can be executed concurrently without changing the results.
+Any correct program can be parallelized simply by executing its parts concurrently on different cores.
+If the set of instructions to execute is not totally ordered, then this can give a speedup.
+Paradigms that have named state (variable cells) make this harder because each variable cell imposes an order (its sequence of values).
+A common programming style is to have concurrent agents connected by streams.
+This kind of program can be parallelized simply by partitioning the agents over the cores, which gives a pipelined execution.

+## 7 Constraint Programming

 ---